Setup of Email OTP

 Integration with Email OTP is done similarly to other Signicat's eID methods.
 This page describes how to set up Email OTP on the Signicat Dashboard (opens new window)

-For more general information on how to integrate with Signicat, see the Authentication quick start guide.
+For more general information on how to integrate with Signicat, see the Quick start guide.

 # Initial preparations